cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 With the development of enterprise digitization, the number of enterprise IoT devices, virtualized Cloud software inventory components (e.g., virtual firewall), and network hardware inventory (e.g., switches or routers) also increases.
-YANG models of various network inventories are being specified in {{IETF-IVY}} working group.
+YANG data models of various network inventories are being specified in {{IETF-IVY}} working group.
 The endpoints connected to an enterprise network lack coherent modelling and lifecycle management because different services are modelled, collected, processed, and stored